You are here

 Exposure to the major probative areas of forensic science will be emphasized, including fingerprint analysis with latent prints collection and examination, DNA analysis, firearms identification, toxicology, and illicit drug chemistry.
 There will be less emphasis on the crime scene investigation aspect and a greater emphasis on laboratory science, although the crime scene house will be utilized for collection of evidence to be analyzed.
 Laboratory reports will be written and assessed, and you will receive feedback.

 The human body is an incredible living machine.
 Have you ever thought about how the different tissues and organs are organized to function?
 In this course, you will explore the human body by looking at tissues and organ systems using three different approaches in anatomy: gross anatomy, histology (microscopic anatomy) and developmental anatomy.
 Gross anatomy is the “big picture,” and you will explore this level of anatomy by looking at the organ systems in dissections of preserved mammalian specimens.
 Through the microscope, you will discover the patterns and internal organization of tissues and organs.
 You will look at many different tissues and organs mounted on microscope slides.
 The theory and application for histology slide preparation will be explained in detail.
-Lastly, you will observe living chicken embryos for a complete and in-depth understanding, a model for the study of animal and human developmental history, to discover how different organs/systems form.
+Lastly, for a complete and indepth understanding, you will observe living chicken embryos, a model for the study of animal and human developmental history, to discover how different organs/systems form.

 In the pharmacy course, you will gain insight into the various science disciplines involved in the research and development of pharmaceutical products.
 Through hands-on lab and research experiences, you will learn the steps required to manufacture a product and how to counsel patients on the use of medications.
 You will visit four different pharmacy practice settings and prepare a final presentation for faculty and parents.